-The global incidence of HNC was approximately 690,000 cases in 2012 (Globocan 2012; Gupta, 2016).
-The incidence of HNC in the U.S. was approximately 63,000 cases in 2017 (cancer.net) and is projected to increase to more than 93,000 new cases by 2030 (Gupta et al., 2016).
+The global incidence of HNC was approximately 690,000 cases in 2012.8,12 The incidence of HNC in the U.S. was approximately 63,000 cases in 2019 (cancer.net) and is projected to increase to more than 93,000 new cases by 2030.
 A similar increase is also predicted in the European Union (EU) Five (France, Germany, Italy, Spain and the United Kingdom).

 Phase 2 Data

-Analysis of a completed randomized, placebo controlled Phase 2 trial comparing the effects of Validive to placebo in reducing the incidence of SOM supports further development of Validive in oropharyngeal cancer.
+Analysis of a completed, randomized, placebo-controlled Phase 2 trial comparing the effects of Validive to placebo in reducing the incidence of SOM supports further development of Validive in oropharyngeal cancer.